 Window of Hope

-ECI partners with Street Child UK and the Afghan Ministry of Labor and Social Affairs to provide comprehensive care to special needs orphans residing in two state orphanages in Kabul—Allahuddin and Tahia Maskan.
+ECI partners with Street Child UK and the Afghan Ministry of Labor and Social Affairs to provide comprehensive care to orphans with disabilities residing in two state orphanages in Kabul—Allahuddin and Tahia Maskan.

-ECI has established two crisis funds to help families that face desperate situations.
+ECI has established two crisis funds to help families with children with disabilities who face desperate situations.

 Mirza Gul Family Fund

 In April 2018, a bomb exploded in Nangarhar near the home of the Mirza Gul family which took the life of their mother and three siblings.
 The remaining 7 children all became amputees.
-Funds raised for the family will be used to provide an in-home teacher for the children, an in-home caretaker, as well as any other necessary supplies that will be required for their specialized care and rehabilitation over the years.
+Funds raised for the family are used to provide an in-home school for the children, since they are not yet able to make the journey to the local school.

-Inspired by Frozan's spirit of giving, ECI has proudly launched the Frozan fund for families with special needs children in desperate situations.
+Inspired by Window of Hope house mother Frozan's spirit of giving, ECI launched the Frozan fund for families with children with disabilities in desperate situations.
 The fund helps these families stay together and get back on their own feet.

 We need your support to continue our work.